elmahdi-lab/asp-api/README.md

+# docker-compose up
+It would start a webserver that listen on port 8443, swagger is kept even if the project environment is in production.

 I cannot take all the time I want for the technical test, that's why I decided to make a list of changes I would have done if it was a real project.
 I'll go over the multiple enhancements I would have done and then some difficulties I encoutered and how I did solve them.

 ### Relationships